drrlvn/config-files/README.md

 ![Screenshot](screenshot.png)

-A collection of configuration file for zsh, git, and others, as well as various plugins/packages as git submodules.
+A collection of configuration file for git, tmux and others, as well as various plugins/packages as git submodules.

 See also my [emacs](https://github.com/drrlvn/.emacs.d), [vim](https://github.com/drrlvn/.vim) and